389ds/389ds.github.io/docs/389ds/design/accesslog-json-design.md

 When switching to a new logging format the current log will be rotated.

 You can also customize the "local_time" format using strftime conversion specifications.
-The default would be **%FT%TZ**
+The default would be **%FT%T**

     nsslapd-accesslog-time-format: {strftime specs}